SevilayMuni/BERT-SentimentAnalysis-IMDbReviews/README.md

 - **LinkedIn:** [Sevilay Munire Girgin](www.linkedin.com/in/sevilay-munire-girgin-8902a7159)
 Thank you for visiting my project repository.
 Happy and accurate classification! 💕
 ## License 🔐
-The project is licensed under the MIT License.# BERT-SentimentAnalysis-IMDbReviews
+The project is licensed under the MIT License.